Glass Cleaner Recipe

 Tips for Cleaning Windows

-• When cleaning the windows, place a towel along the window sill to protect the surface.
+• Place a towel along the windowsill to catch drips and protect the surface.

 Tips for Cleaning Mirrors

-• Use a Q-tip to get in and around decorative frames.
+• Use a Q-tip or small soft brush to clean around detailed or decorative frames.